tmatsumor/insta2twislack4pi02/README.md

 - Insert the microSD card into your Raspberry Pi Zero 2 W and boot.

 ### 1.4.
 Install git, php and php-curl
-- Connect to your Pi zero with SSH and install git, php and php-curl.
+- Connect to your Pi zero with SSH, then install git, php and php-curl.
 <details>
 <summary>More detail</summary>

 ### 1.4.1.
 Connect to your Pi zero with SSH

-- Open Power Shell on Windows and Run the command below.
+- Open Power Shell on Windows, then Run the command below.
 ```
 ssh _username_@raspberrypi.local
 ```

-### 1.4.2. install git, php and php-curl
+### 1.4.2.
+Install git, php and php-curl

 - Run the commands below.